Abhishek-77/Academic-Participation-And-Student-engagement-Portal/README.md

 Enrollment trends shows consistancy with Max for month of May(197) and Min for month of Dec(133).

-4. Insight Of Data Analysis Course And Its Trends On All Aspects:
+4. Insight Of DL Course And Its Trends On All Aspects:

 ![Image](https://github.com/user-attachments/assets/0a8b69d2-38dd-4bd9-9c49-bd9f78d07ef9)